pcardotatgit/check_dev_tools/README.md

 	pip install -r requirements.txt

-## Get your Webex Token and ocnfigure your script
+## Get your Webex Token and configure your script

 - Go to [developer webex](https://developer.webex.com) and login to your account
 - Go to [ documentation ] => REST API / Getting Started